 Furthest south, before you reach the border with Belize, is Akumal which means "land of the turtles" in the Mayan language.
 The highlight here is the fresh water caves and subterranean rivers.
 More than 200 entrances to subterranean caves reaching up to 150 metres deep make it a gathering place for diving enthusiasts.
 It is also close to the spectacular Mayan ruins of Tulum, perched on a cliff over the pearl-white beaches below and overlooking the blue Caribbean ocean.

 Most itineraries tend to finish on this stretch of coast and we would be delighted to offer advice on which style of beach retreat would best suit your requirements for some wonderful relaxation at the end of your Mexico trip.
 We can also arrange day tours to the Mayan site at Chichen Itza from hotels along this coast.

-To plan your holiday to the Mayan Riviera, call our Latin America specialists today for more information.
+To plan your holiday to the Rivera Maya, call our Latin America specialists today for more information.

 Read more about Riviera Maya